Accelerate the advancement of emerging Asian American leaders through business leadership skills training, mentoring, and networking.

 How are full-day workshops structured?

 Full day workshop sessions will consist of a keynote presentation in the morning highlighting the core theme of the day.
-In the afternoon there will be various activities and small group discussions to gain practical experience and proficiency.
-The session will conclude in the early evening with a social hour for networking opportunities.
+Afterwards we will break for lunch before beginning a second presentation in the afternoon.

 What are Fireside chats and Special topic dinners?

-Special Topic Dinners and Fireside are supplementary events that Mentee will have the opportunity to attend throughout the program.
+Special Topic Dinners and Fireside are supplementary events that mentees will have the opportunity to attend throughout the program.
 Special topic dinners serve as an opportunity for open discussion with executives.
-Fireside chats will generally focus on entrepreneurial topics and offer opportunities to meet with venture capital and angel investors.
+Fireside Chats provide a small private interview style seminar with top executives and venture capitalists.

 How are mentor groups determined?

-Mentor groups are primarily formed based on the information provided in the program application.
-Generally, group members will have a similar number of years of professional and leadership experience, as well as similar interests and professional goals.
-Each group will be paired with a Mentor with relevant experience and interest.
+Mentor groups are primarily formed based on the information provided in your program application.
+Generally, group members will have a similar number of years of professional and management experience, as well as similar interests and professional goals.
+Efforts will be made to pair each group with a Mentor with relevant experience and interest.

 What happens after the program?

 At the conclusion of the program, there will be a final lunch ceremony.
-Though the formal program will conclude Mentees can continue to participate with activities with MJAA.
-Those especially interested in taking an active part in the program can volunteer for the next year’s program.
+Though the formal program will conclude, Mentees are encouraged to continue to participate in activities with MJAA.

 Can I attend the program remotely?

-Are there any geographic requirements for joining the program?
+Are there any geographic requirements, or limitations for joining the program?